hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/04_prioritization-gemini.md

 	$ gemini load -v na12878_q20_annot_snpEff.vcf -t snpEff --cores 4 na12878_q20.db

+> If this does not work, copy over the database:
+> `cp /groups/hbctraining/ngs-data-analysisSummer2016/var-calling/annotation/na12878_q20.db .`

 ### Constructing a query in GEMINI

 To explore variants in GEMINI, we need to use SQL (Structured Query Language) to create simple, powerful queries based on annotations, genotypes or a combination of both.
 It will take some time to get used to the language but once you have the hang of it, you‘ll see how powerful it is.